-If you’re looking for scenic attractions to explore, here are some of the most beautiful UNESCO World Heritage site in the USA.
+If you’re looking for scenic attractions to explore, here are the most beautiful UNESCO World Heritage sites in the USA.

 Yellowstone National Park is the first national park in the US, often admired for its beauty.
 It was established in 1872 and recognized as a UNESCO World Heritage Site in 1978.
 Today, it attracts over four million visitors annually to explore the park’s natural wonders.